PereViader/ManualDi/README.md

 ## Dispose

-Objects may implement the IDisposable interface or require custom teardown logic.
 The Dispose extension method allows defining behavior that will run when the object is disposed.
 The container will dispose of the objects when itself is disposed.
-The objects will be disposed in reverse resolution order.
+The objects will be disposed in reverse dependency order.

 If an object implements the `IDisposable` or `IAsyncDisposable`** interface, it doesn't need a manual `Dispose` call in the binding; it will be disposed of automatically.